 Yeah, you know someone who’s done this stuff.
 Or at least some of it.
 Right?

-The truth is, many people have at one time or another.
-Many clients, many business owners have done this.
+The truth is, many small business owners have, at one time or another, blurred the lines between “business” and “personal” expenses to try to save money on taxes.
 No one’s perfect.
 No one talks about it, or likes to admit it.

 But it’s too tempting.